-In many ways, cloud hosting combines the best aspects of shared hosting – like ease-of-use and affordability, with much more flexibility.
-It does cost a bit more too - expect to pay a minimum of about £10 a month.
+In many ways, cloud hosting combines the best aspects of shared hosting - like ease-of-use and affordability, with much more flexibility.
+However, it does cost a bit more too - expect to pay a minimum of about £10 a month.

 Cloud hosting: what's it good for?

 Cloud hosting is easiest to understand if you view it as computing power on tap.
 It's not just storage space for a website - it's processing power to run applications.

 That means cloud hosting most definitely isn't just about websites.
 You can use it to do almost any job that you could also do with a server on your premises.
 For instance:

 - Handling fast-growing websites.
 Use cloud hosting for your website and you shouldn't have to worry about dealing with the demands of extra visitors - the capacity simply expands to cope.

 - Running hosted applications and cloud computing services.
 From a customer relationship management system to your company intranet or accounting system, you can run almost anything with cloud hosting.
 You just log in over the internet to use it.

 - Replacing hardware in your business.
 Cloud hosting can be a central part of your IT infrastructure, if you want it to be.
 Quite simply, instead of running software on servers in your company, you run it in cloud hosting, and access it over the internet.

 You can remotely access and control your cloud hosting over the internet, putting almost anything you like on it.
 Many cloud hosting services can work in the same way that a network server in your office would - you'll just never run out of room, and you don't have to buy or maintain the hardware.